Symbol Files & Build Ids

 identifier is used

-at compile time by the SDK for populating the build id.
+at compile time by the SDK for populating the Build ID.

 Update your build system to invoke the scripts/fw_build_id.py